Polito-MLDL-2025/fl-g13/README.md

 ### Using `make`

 1. Ensure you have `make` installed on your system.
+If not, you can find installation guides for your operating system online (e.g., for Linux: `sudo apt install build-essential`, for macOS: `brew install make`, for Windows: `choco install make`).
 2. Run the following command to set up the project environment:

     ```bash